 Phase 04 - Phishing scams bait-and-switch

-This pandemic-led recession has forged numerous closures amongst businesses environment or the mandatory restructuring leading to uncertainty in the job security area.
+This pandemic-led recession has forged numerous closures in the business environment or mandatory restructuring leading to uncertainty in job security.
 In reality, phishing emails with the subject line "HR Redundancy List" have recently been discovered in some companies.
 Fraudsters use intimidation tactics to entice recipients to click on a link contained within emails or download harmful material via these malicious attempts.

-The very nature of phishing scams not only encompasses these tricks but also has bookmarked the unimagined work-from-home scenario.
-The increase in the rate of global unemployment and desperation towards work-from-home practices has made these cyber-attack attempts so powerful that it has been hard to get rid of phishing scams.
-This has challenged the mere scope of cyber security.
+The very nature of phishing scams encompasses these tricks and has bookmarked the unimagined work-from-home scenario.
+The increase in the global unemployment rate and desperation toward work-from-home practices has made these cyber-attack attempts so powerful that it has been hard to get rid of phishing scams.
+This has challenged the sheer scope of cyber security.

-Users should not, however, users should remain tacit when job searching, otherwise it would deter them from detecting phishing indications.
-Some phishing texts and emails, according to The Motley Fool, claim to provide work-from-home job opportunities, loans, or other types of financial relief.
+However, users should remain tacit when job searching.
+Otherwise, it would deter them from detecting phishing indications.
+According to The Motley Fool, some phishing texts and emails claim to provide work-from-home job opportunities, loans, or other types of financial relief.

 Phase 05: Recognition: The very nature of human psychology

 Most Americans claimed to receive hoax messages from "FCC Financial Care Center" promising $30k in relief for those who have recently been furloughed, according to the Federal Communications Commission (FCC).
-Since this may seem to be an achilles heel, it is actually a sneaky downfall designed to dupe victims into handing over their credentials.
+Since this may seem like an Achilles heel, it is a sneaky downfall designed to dupe victims into handing over their credentials.

 Pro-tip: Disregard emails that fall in such categories